7 Day Portugal Itinerary | Porto, Douro Valley, Lisbon

 Day 2 in Lisbon

-It’s an easy day trip from Lisbon being a quick 40-minute train ride from Rossio station.
-Try to visit Tuesday – Friday when the crowds have lessened after the weekend rush.
+Try to visit Tuesday – Thursday for fewer crowds.
 Arrive as early as possible and book your ticket/time slot in advance.

 If you plan to just tour Pena Place and walk around the main town, you can make this a half-day trip.
-This means you'll have another half-day to explore Lisbon.
+This means you'll have another half day to explore Lisbon.

 If you've had enough of Lisbon, there's plenty to keep you busy in and around Sintra.
 Or you might consider joining a tour that combines several worthwhile stops that would be difficult to do on your own.